Kashish-Syed/Boggle/README.md

 	```

 ## Backend
-The backend was implement in C# and .NET 8.0 and it's made up of the following class libraries:
+The backend was implemented in C# and .NET 8.0 and it's made up of the following class libraries:
 * `/src/BoggleAccessors`: Class library for accessing the database.
 * `/src/BoggleAPI`: Class library for controllers with API endpoints and the TCP server.
 * `/src/BoggleContracts`: Class library for storing the class interfaces.